 Is your car’s tire leaking air slowly or quickly?
 The answer to this determines how likely you’ll achieve success with a bike pump.

 If the tire is leaking slowly, this is a good sign that you’ll most likely be able to use a bike pump.

-If air is leaking out fast, this can indicate a worse issue and may require that you put the spare tire on the car or have it brought to a repair shop for more extensive work.
+If air is leaking out fast, this can indicate a worse issue and may require you to put the spare tire on the car or bring it to a repair shop for more extensive work.

 In most cases, a bike pump won’t be able to keep up with a fast leak.
 No matter how quickly you pump.